epignatelli/epignatelli/README.md

 `And yes, I tend to overthink a bit`_ 🤔

 <details>
-  <summary><i><b>Here's a bit of my trajectory</b></i></summary>
+  <summary><i><b>My journey</b></i></summary>

-- I started my professional journey five years ago between industry andacademia.
+- <code>I started my professional journey five years ago between industry andacademia.
 Thenceforth, I researched.
-My activity progressively shifted fromdesign towards computer science, reinforcing my passion and interest inArtificial General Intelligence.
+My activity progressively shifted from design towards computer science, reinforcing my passion and interest in Artificial General Intelligence.</code>

-- I studied the role of human perception and the process of creative creation indesign as a graduate and undergraduate.
-At Gridshell.it, I conducted researchongenerative modelswithgenetic algorithmsand implementednumericalmethodsfor acoustical and structural analyses.
+- <code>I studied the role of human perception and the process of creative creation indesign as a graduate and undergraduate.</code>

+- <code>At Gridshell.it, I conducted researchongenerative modelswithgenetic algorithmsand implementednumericalmethodsfor acoustical and structural analyses.</code>

-- At BuroHappold Engineering Iimproved my skills insoftware architecture, supporting on the frameworkarchitecture and designing the user interface of the BHoM - bhom.xyz.
-Ispecialised inmachine learning, designed and implemented deep neuralnetworks for video classification with the Premier League.
+- <code>At BuroHappold Engineering Iimproved my skills insoftware architecture, supporting on the frameworkarchitecture and designing the user interface of the BHoM - bhom.xyz.
+I specialised inmachine learning, designed and implemented deep neuralnetworks for video classification with the Premier League.</code>

-- At the ImperialCollege I investigate the use of deep learning to solve differential equations inphysics.
-I focus on a better understanding of atrial fibrillation through thedevelopment of a surrogate model for the prediction of electrophysiologicalwave dynamics.
+- <code>At the ImperialCollege I investigate the use of deep learning to solve differential equations inphysics.
+I focus on a better understanding of atrial fibrillation through thedevelopment of a surrogate model for the prediction of electrophysiologicalwave dynamics.</code>
 </details>

 <!--